Academic Letter to File

 Understanding an academic letter to file sent to you by a faculty member

-An academic letter to file is a warning from a faculty member regarding a specific instance of academic misconduct in that faculty member's course.
+An academic letter to file is a warning from an instructor regarding a specific incident of academic misconduct in that instructor's course.
 This is one option of resolution in academic misconduct cases.

-The consequences for cheating, plagiarism, unauthorized collaboration, and other forms of academic dishonesty vary widely based on the severity and nature of the allegations.
-Eggregious academic misconduct can be very serious, possibly including suspension or expulsion from the Institute.
-Instructors decide how to handle violations of academic integrity on a case-by-case basis, and three general options exist.
-Questions about these options should be directed to the Office of Student Conduct.
+The outcome of an academic integrity violation can vary widely based on the severity and nature of the allegations.
+Instructors decide how to handle violations of academic integrity on a case-by-case basis.
+Below are the three options instructors may use.
+These options can be used in conjunction with one another.

-- Instructors may determine an academic consequence ranging from redoing the assignment for a reduced grade, failing the project or assignment, a failing grade in the course, and termination of participation in the research project.
+- Instructors may determine an academic consequence that is appropriate.
+Examples include redoing the assignment for a reduced grade, failing the project or assignment, a failing grade in the course, and termination of participation in the research project.

-- When an instructor chooses this option, they are encouraged also to submit documentation to the Office of Student Conduct in the form of a letter to file or a COD complaint.
-Those options are outlined below.
+- When an instructor chooses this option, they should submit documentation to the OSCCS in the form of either a letter to file or a formal complaint (outlined below as option 2 or 3).

-- Informal letters to file can be done in conjunction with academic actions within the subject.
+- Faculty letters to file can be done in conjunction with academic actions within the subject.

-- Informal letters to file are generally maintained as internal records only.
+- Faculty letters to file are maintained as internal records only.
 If a student has subsequent alleged violations, letters to file would be reviewed as part of the determination about how the newer case would be resolved.

 - Students who receive a faculty letter to file may submit a reply for the file or request that the Committee on Discipline (COD) review their case.

-- A COD complaint can be submitted in conjunction with academic action within the course.
+- A complaint can be submitted in conjunction with academic action within the course.